 Parking shall be limited to a maximum of two hours at any time between the hours of 7 a.m. and 7 p.m. on any day except Sundays and public holidays on the following streets:

+School Street

-School Street The easterly side beginning at Main Street and continuing north to a point 270 feet north of Main Street, point 96 feet from State Street.
+The easterly side beginning at Main Street and continuing north to a point 270 feet north of Main Street, The westerly side from State Street continuing north to a point 96 feet from State Street.